tranlam1997/Insurance-WebAPP/README.md

 Update-Database
 ```
 ## Run BE:
+Replace your SendGrid API key and Sendgrid Template in appsettings.json file

 Press F5, choose Debug > Start with debugging from the Visual Studio menu, or select the green Start arrow and project name on the Visual Studio toolbar.